University of Crete

-The University of Crete (UoC; Greek: Πανεπιστήμιο Κρήτης) is a multi-disciplinary, research-oriented institution in Crete, Greece, located in the cities of Rethymno (official seat) and Heraklion, and one of the country's most academically acclaimed and reputable universities.
+The University of Crete (UoC; Greek: Πανεπιστήμιο Κρήτης) is a multi-disciplinary, research-oriented institution in Crete, Greece, located in the cities of Rethymno (official seat) and Heraklion.

 There are 16 main undergraduate degree programmes corresponding to the university's departments and more than 30 master's programmes.

 As of 2017, there is a student population of 16.000 registered undergraduates and 2.500 registered postgraduates, more than 500 Faculty members as well as approximately 420 administrative staff.

-The university ranked 62nd in The Times Higher Education (THE) 2018 list of the top universities aged 50 years or under.

 Overview

 The University of Crete was established in 1973 and started functioning in the academic year 1977–78.

 As with all universities in Greece, the University of Crete is a public university and as such it operates under the supervision of the state and all its educational activities, as well as a part of its research activities, rely upon government funding.
 The supreme administrative body of the university is the Senate, which is presided over by the rector of the university.
 The head of the university is the rector, who is assisted by three vice-rectors in the exercise of his duties; all four together form the institution's high authority.
 They are elected for a period of four years by the teaching staff and representatives of the student body.

 Although still very young, the University of Crete has already shown its commitment in the evolving process of European integration, and it operates as an integral member of the European Research and Education Areas.
 It is currently coordinating and participating in European Union programs and activities such as ERASMUS, LINGUA, and TEMPUS and has important links and cooperations with other Mediterranean and Eastern European countries as well as with many American universities and colleges, through international programmes.

 The university encourages active participation in cultural and athletic activities.
 The student union also operates a radio station.